dandusaikrishna/Django_Employee_Management-CRUD-Application/README.md

+Project Description
+Welcome to the Django CRUD Application! 🚀

-This project is a Django-based CRUD application that uses MySQL as the database with SQLAlchemy for managing database operations.
-The system provides features for managing employees and departments efficiently, integrated with Redis caching for better performance.
+This project is a Django-based CRUD application that utilizes MySQL for database management and SQLAlchemy for ORM functionality.
+The system is designed to manage employees and departments efficiently, with performance optimized through Redis caching.

-The application has the following key features:
+Key Features ✨

-Django Framework: The application uses Django to build the web interface and provide REST API functionality.
+Django Framework: Built using the powerful Django web framework to handle both the front-end and back-end.
-Database Management: MySQL is used for storing employee and department data, and SQLAlchemy is utilized for object-relational mapping (ORM).
+MySQL Database: The application uses MySQL as the database to store all employee and department data.
+SQLAlchemy ORM: Manage your data with ease using SQLAlchemy for seamless integration with the database.
-Caching: To optimize data retrieval, Redis is used to cache frequently accessed data like employee and department lists.
+Redis Caching: Redis is used to cache data and improve application performance, particularly for frequently accessed employee and department lists.
-Authentication: JWT (JSON Web Tokens) is implemented for secure login and user authentication.
+JWT Authentication: Secure your application with JWT (JSON Web Tokens) for user login and authentication.
-Validation: Cerberus is used for input validation to ensure the integrity of department and employee data.
+Data Validation: Input data is validated using Cerberus to ensure integrity when creating or updating departments and employees.

-The system provides API endpoints for:
+REST API: The application provides multiple API endpoints for:
-CRUD operations on employees and departments.
+Creating, updating, deleting, and reading employee and department records.
-Fetching employees ordered by salary.
+Ordering employees by salary.
-Efficient querying with pagination and offset.
+Paginated and offset-based querying for better performance.

-Technologies Used:
+Technologies Used 💻
-Django for web framework
+Django for the web framework
-MySQL for database
+MySQL for the database
-SQLAlchemy for ORM
+SQLAlchemy for ORM (Object-Relational Mapping)
 Redis for caching
-JWT for authentication
+JWT for secure authentication
 Cerberus for data validation
-Django REST Framework for API creation
+Django REST Framework (DRF) for building APIs
+How to Set Up 🛠
+Install Dependencies: Make sure MySQL, Redis, and Django are installed and configured.
+Run Migrations: Set up the MySQL database and apply migrations with Django's migration commands.
+Start the Application: Run the server using Django's development server to launch the application locally.